 - Minimize traffic passing through the space where you’re baking.
 For example, if you’re baking waffles in the kitchen, put a cooler with drinks in the dining room.

 - Put out both nametags and topping name/ingredient tags, just as you would for a regular potluck.
+Don’t forget to put an ingredient tag on the plate where you’re piling your freshly baked waffle quarters.

 I hope these tips help you on your path to throwing highly enjoyable and successful vegan waffle parties.
 Happy waffling!